A wall with a tv mounted on it

 Additionally, it’s important to consider the age and condition of your walls.
 If your house is older, the walls may not be able to support the weight of a TV without additional reinforcement.
 It’s recommended to consult with a professional to assess the strength of your walls and determine if any modifications are necessary before proceeding with the installation.

-See also How to Mount a Tv Without Drilling]
+See also How to Mount Sb3821 on a Tv

 Finding Studs in an Old House for Wall Mounting